annacakes281/property-price-predictor/README.md

 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

-## Hypothesis and how to validate?
+## Hypothesis and Validation
-* List here your project hypothesis(es) and how you envision validating it (them).
+### Hypothesis One

+* It is suspected that the *size* of a property will have an impact on *sale price*, meaning that the larger a propery is overall, the more it will sell for:
+    * To validate this, we will do an correlation study, as well assess the best features against sales price.
+        * **This hypothesis was confirmed during the correlation study, as well as during assessing the best features**

+### Hypothesis Two

+* It is suspected that the higher the *quality/finish* of a property will have an impact on *sale price*, meaning that the higher quality homes will overall sell for higher:
+    * To validate this, we will do an correlation study, as well assess the best features against sales price.
+        * **This hypothesis was confirmed during the correlation study, as well as during assessing the best features**

+### Hypothesis Three

+* It is suspected that the *year* of a property will have an impact on *sale price*, meaning that the newly built properties are more likely to sell for more:
+    * To validate this, we will do an correlation study, as well assess the best features against sales price.
+        * **This hypothesis was confirmed during the correlation study, as well as during assessing the best features**

+## Rationale Business Requirement Map
-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+The rationale to map the business requirements to the Data Visualisations and ML tasks
 * List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.